 - Check the expert's credentials by calling the relevant schools, searching licensing agency Web sites, etc.

 Choosing Witnesses: You can use almost any of the above-mentioned sources to help choose an appropriate expert witness.
-You might also want to search Westlaw's EXPNET and EW-DOCS databases or contact an expert-finding agency, such as the Technical Advisory Service for Attorneys (TASA), LexisNexis Expert Research on Demand or Thomson Reuters Expert Witness Service; generally you pay only if you decide to use their expert.
+You might also want to search Westlaw's EXPNET and EW-DOCS databases or contact an expert-finding agency, such as the Technical Advisory Service for Attorneys (TASA), LexisNexis Expert Research on Demand, The Expert Institute, or Thomson Reuters Expert Witness Service; generally you pay only if you decide to use their expert.

 Fees: Seek, Inc. publishes a National Guide to Expert Witness Fees and Billing Procedures.